cgiffard/Duckdown/README.md

 Ultra-simple Markdown-inspired markup language, implemented initially in JS (targeting both the browser and node.)

-Duckdown has a difference though - it doesn't work through naive regex based hacks: It's a proper recursive descendant parser/state machine with a customisable grammar!
+Duckdown has a difference though - it doesn't work through naive regex hacks: It's a proper recursive descendant parser/state machine with a customisable grammar!

 You can use it as is, extend it, or build your very own text markup language with it.